jayandra06/PartFinder-prod/README.md

 # PartFinder MSIX Host

-This repository hosts the MSIX package for PartFinder application, providing a direct HTTPS URL for Microsoft Store submission.
+This repository hosts the MSIX package for PartFinder application, providing a direct HTTPS URL for Microsoft Store submission..

 ## Project Structure